varun-chandramouli/iosmcn-nephio-packages/README.md

  e) verify rootsync is created successfully in the core cluster with the command :
     $ kubectl get rootsyncs.configsync.gke.io --context core-admin@core -A

+5s.
+Deploy the iosmcncore-flux helm chart using the nephio web-ui.

 After provisioning the cluster using the byoh script follow the following steps on the server or VM where you want to deploy the iosmcn-ran

+Step 1:
 # Check current state
 cat /sys/kernel/mm/hugepages/hugepages-1048576kB/nr_hugepages